mkazlauskas/cardanalytics/README.md

 - Refactor webpack.config.js to use NODE_ENV=test instead of a separate `testBuild` param
 - Replace stock CRA images used in manifest.json
 - Generate graphql query result type from schema.graphql+query.graphql?
+- Use webpack magic to replace `graphql-request` module on test build instead of conditional import() in code
+- cardano-graphql server sometimes goes down.
+Upgrading VPS to 16G will probably resolve it.